Tyson to receive Silver Star award for military support

 SPRINGDALE, Ark.
-(KFTA) — Tyson was awarded for 10 years of supporting the Arkansas National Guard.
+(KNWA) — Tyson was awarded for 10 years of supporting the Arkansas National Guard.

 Camp Alliance presented the Springdale-based company with the Silver Star Award for its ongoing support of military service members and their families.